Genomon-Project/paplot-doc/howto_mat.rst

   | Sort by the mutation states of the selected genes.
 After selecting either ASC/DESC, select the gene to add from the list box next and click the [add sort key] button.

 :Automatic Gantt-chart:
   | We will create a Gantt chart automatically.
-Enter the number of genes to display in the horizontal edit box and click the [Gantt-chart] button.
+Enter the number of genes to display [*]_ in the horizontal edit box and click the [Gantt-chart] button.

 **How Gantt-chart works**

  1. First sort the genes according to the descending number of mutations.
  2. Then divide the samples into two groups according the mutation status of the first gene, and place the group with the mutation to the left and the other group to the right.
     Repeat this procedure for the second one, third one, ...

+.. [*]
- 3. It is ideal to repeat as many times as the number of detected genes, but as processing becomes heavier, processing will be faster if you narrow down to the gene of interest.
+   It is ideal to display all the detected genes, but as processing becomes heavier, narrowing down to the gene list will be practical in many case.

 .. image:: image/mut_operation3.PNG
   :scale: 100%